 It recognises and celebrates good employment practice in the recruitment, retention and promotion of women including in Law School.

 - The Athena SWAN Charter was developed in conjunction with the Equality Challenge Unit (ECU) to advance the representation of women in higher education and research.

-- The Charter was launched in June 2005.
-Awards range from bronze to gold.
+- Awards range from bronze to gold.
 An institute is required to attain a bronze medal before individual departments can obtain an award.

 - Submissions are made twice a year in November and April, and awards are given for 3 years.

 Bronze department awards recognise that in addition to institution-wide policies, the department has reflected on its current culture, practices and processes and produced a four-year Action Plan to deliver improvements.

 - Assessment of gender equality for the department

 The Athena SWAN Charter is based on ten key principles:

 - Acknowledgement that academia cannot reach its full potential unless it can benefit from the talents of all